 We will address this issue in this blog.
 First, however, we’ll provide you with a quick primer on Machine Translation and the ways in which it is often used.

-As mentioned above, MT has a history going back nearly 70 years, but recent advances in artificial intelligence and natural language processing have brought it into the mainstream.
+Recent advances in artificial intelligence and natural language processing have brought MT into the mainstream.

 - Rules-based: Uses grammar and language rules developed by language experts and dictionaries that can be customized to a specific topic or industry.